worldviewer/react-worldviewer-prototype/README.md

 It's also now fully transitioned into Redux with a slideshow that can accommodate both direct interaction with overlays (the bubbles), as well as next/previous handling.
 Each overlay can now accommodate an adjustable number of slides.
 Deactivating an active overlay advances the slideshow to the next overlay -- similar to the way in which chapters function for a book.

+Parameterized overlay zooms are now done -- meaning that I can now pan and zoom through each bubble, from one slide to the next using the Greensock Animation Platform.

-The next step is to populate this multi-level state machine encoded into Redux with the overlay zoom data ...
+The next step is to visualize the multi-level state machine data that's encoded into Redux for ...

-- parameterized overlay zooms (these are those bubbles)
 - chunked text explanations
-- audio narration
 - fullscreen quotes
 - footnotes

+I may delay adding audio to a later point.

 By the end of this stage of the process, the meaning of the content will finally become clear.
 That's when this will stop being just a strange toy, and start to exhibit the feel of an actual interactive infographic.